markfarrell/relation-extraction/README.md

             (VP (VBZ eats))))
         (. .)))

+It seems like the same patterns will hold for a list of conjoined simple declarative clauses.

 Consider other sentences with the same predicate and argument, expressed with a different verb tense:

 The man slept.